St Joseph’s Uniform Policy

 Below is a simple guide to our uniform requirements:

-- A plain white shirt which buttons to the neck and is tucked in at all times.
-No visible tops / shirts to be worn under the shirt.
-Plain white vests etc. are acceptable but brightly coloured undergarments are not.
+• A plain white shirt which buttons to the neck and is tucked in at all times

-- Black drop-waisted skirt with box style pleats.
-No lycra-type or pull on stretchy material skirts are allowed.
+• A plain black drop-waisted skirt with box style pleats.
 Our expectation is that skirts are worn at knee length.

-- Plain black formal school shoes.
-Trainers are not permitted.
-In extreme weather, stout footwear can be used, but they must be covered by trousers.
-Fashionable boots e.g. Ugg boots are forbidden.
-We would also recommend that parents get their child shoes that will cover their whole foot for the extreme weather if they are walking to school in snow / slush-type conditions.
+• Plain black formal school shoes.
+We would also recommend that parents get their child shoes that will cover their whole foot for the extreme weather if they are walking to school in snow/ slush-type conditions.